Polarization Signatures of Inspiraling Hotspots around Kerr Black Holes: Inspiraling Hotspots

 At high inclinations (e.g., $\theta_{\rm{o}} = 70^\circ$), the orbital velocity has a large component along the line of sight, maximizing the dynamic range of the redshift factor $g$ and producing extreme Doppler modulation.
 The resulting preference for specific azimuthal angles $\phi$ in the color maps (e.g., $\phi \sim 180^\circ$-- $360^\circ$ in Figs.~\ref{fig:low_spin_QU} and~\ref{fig:high_spin_QU}) follows directly: emission from the receding phase is strongly suppressed by its lower flux.
 This is also visible in the time-domain signals (Figs.~\ref{fig:UvTandQvT_0spin} and~\ref{fig:UvTandQvT_high_spin}), where increasing inclination produces a plateau following each peak in the emission spectrum; these plateaus correspond to the receding portion of the orbit (e.g., $\phi \sim 0^\circ$-- $180^\circ$).

 In many configurations, the combination of large orbital velocities and strong gravity can suppress the receding-phase emission ($\phi \sim 0^\circ$-- $180^\circ$) to the point of near undetectability as $\theta_{\rm{o}}$ increases.
-This bias is modified in the high-spin case (Fig.~\ref{fig:high_spin_QU}), where the range of dominant phases shifts subtly.
-In particular, the phases most prominently represented in the $Q$--$U$ loops move to include more emission from the far side, driven by frame dragging, which alters which portions of the trajectory have the most favorable kinematics along the photon-emission direction.
-This effect becomes increasingly important as the trajectory approaches the event horizon, as illustrated in Fig.~\ref{fig:plunging_QU}.
+In particular, the phases most prominently represented in the $Q$--$U$ loops move to include more emission from the far side, driven by frame dragging in the high-spin case, which alters the portions of the trajectory that have the most favorable kinematics along the photon-emission direction.
+This effect becomes increasingly important as the trajectory approaches the ISCO, as illustrated in Fig.~\ref{fig:UvTandQvT_high_spin}.